franciscoxavier04/pm-BIM/docs/release-notes/15-5-0/README.md

 ### Column for children in work package tables

-OpenProject 15.5 introduces a new Children column in work package tables.
-Similar to other relationship columns, this column provides an expandable view showing related child work packages directly in the table — without needing to filter for them separately.
+OpenProject 15.5 introduces a new **Children** column in work package tables.
+Similar to other relation columns, this column provides an expandable view showing related child work packages directly in the table — without needing to filter for them separately.

 This makes it easier to get a quick overview of a parent work package and its structure, especially when working with large datasets or filtered views.